junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/index.md

 # Microsoft Authentication Library (MSAL) for Python

-Get started with the Microsoft Authentication Library for Python to sign in users or apps with Microsoft identities ([Azure AD](https://azure.microsoft.com/services/active-directory/), [Microsoft Accounts](https://account.microsoft.com), and [Azure AD B2C](https://azure.microsoft.com/services/active-directory-b2c/) accounts) and obtain tokens to call Microsoft APIs such as [Microsoft Graph](https://graph.microsoft.io/) or your own APIs.
+Get started with the Microsoft Authentication Library for Python to sign in users or apps with Microsoft identities ([Microsoft Entra ID](https://azure.microsoft.com/services/active-directory/), [Microsoft Accounts](https://account.microsoft.com), and [Azure AD B2C](https://azure.microsoft.com/services/active-directory-b2c/) accounts) and obtain tokens to call Microsoft APIs such as [Microsoft Graph](https://graph.microsoft.io/) or your own APIs.

 ## Prerequisites